Clayton Fortune: Career

 Fortune attended St Bonaventure's in Forest Gate, London.
 He started his career with Tottenham Hotspur, but left for Bristol City, having never appeared for the former.
 Signing his first professional contract in March 2001, he made his debut on 4 December 2001, replacing Joe Burnell 82 minutes into a 2–1 win over Peterborough United in the Football League Trophy.
 He became a first regular for the first time in the 2004–05 season, as City finished one point outside the play-offs.

-He had a long-term loan spell with Port Vale from November 2005 to the end of the season.
+He had a long-term loan spell with Port Vale from November 2005, extended to the end of the season.
 During this spell he made several man of the match appearances and scored his first professional goals, netting against Blackpool and Walsall.
+He was named as the club's player of the month for January.

 Vale manager Martin Foyle planned to buy Fortune in April 2006 and gave the player the club's Young Player of the Year award.
-A five-figure fee was agreed with City, however, the deal fell through as he rejected personal terms with the club.
+A five-figure fee was agreed with City; however, the deal fell through as he rejected personal terms with the club.
 He then had trials at both Derby County and Queens Park Rangers.
 Instead he transferred to Leyton Orient in August 2006, unwanted at City.
 By November 2006, he found himself back at Vale Park, again on loan until the end of the season.

 The 2007–08 season was spent with Orient, however, he missed much of it due to dislocated shoulder and was released upon its conclusion, allowing him to sign with League Two Darlington.
 He spent November 2008 at Conference side Rushden & Diamonds, making just he once appearances before returning to Darlington.
 Fortune signed for Conference South side Weston-super-Mare in July 2009.
 He made a total of 31 appearances, scoring five goals for the club, who narrowly escaped relegation.
 In July 2010, Fortune signed a one-year contract with Aldershot Town after impressing on trial.
 He made just three league starts, and was not offered a new contract at the end of the season.
 He then spent a brief spell with Southern League club Clevedon Town, who were managed by former Vale teammate Mickey Bell.